Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/README.md

 8. maintain your SAP OData url with credentials in [.env](templates/.env) file (put in project root `app-service-javascript-sap-cloud-sdk-quickstart/src/api`) and restart the app if necessary
 9. browse to [http://localhost:8080/business-partner](http://localhost:8080/business-partner) for your first OData call and pick one of the business partners (examples below use ids from SAP mock server)

+> [!IMPORTANT]
-   > **Note** - SAP's examples for the business partner API for SAP S/4HANA Cloud mentioned in the tutorial **differ** to the SAP S/4HANA on-premises flavor.
+> SAP's examples for the business partner API for SAP S/4HANA Cloud mentioned in the tutorial **differ** to the SAP S/4HANA on-premises flavor.
 Add AddressUsage, otherwise you will see "Internal error when calling operation module BUA_CHECK_ADDRESS_VALIDITY_ALL; a check table is missing".
 Check SAP KBA's for more details.

 10. get that business partner by id: [http://localhost:8080/business-partner/1003764](http://localhost:8080/business-partner/1003764)